All Episodes

 That means that he's probably still very active.

-And from what I understand, he was like green-lit by some gang members.
+And from what I understand, he was like green lit by some gang members.

-Firearms, fire rights, um gang-related investigations.
+Firearms, violent crimes, gang-related investigations.

 From 20 March 2018 to three weeks ago.